-4.6 Senior management of most firms, whatever business they are in, manage the firm's affairs with regard to the risks inherent in the business environment and jurisdictions the firm operates in, those risks inherent in its business and the effectiveness of the controls it has put in place to manage these risks.

-- 4.7 To assist the overall objective to prevent money laundering and terrorist financing, a risk-based approach: - recognises that the money laundering/terrorist financing threat to firms varies across customers, jurisdictions, products and delivery channels; - allows management to differentiate between their customers in a way that matches the risk in their particular business; - allows senior management to apply its own approach to the firm's procedures, systems and controls, and arrangements in particular circumstances; and - helps to produce a more cost-effective system. - Regulation 33(7) Regulation 37(4) 4.8 A firm therefore uses its assessment of the risks inherent in its business to inform its risk-based approach to the identification and verification of individual customers, which will in turn drive the level and extent of due diligence appropriate to that customer. - 4.9 No system of checks will detect and prevent all money laundering or terrorist financing.
-A risk-based approach will, however, serve to balance the cost burden placed on individual firms and their customers with a realistic assessment of the threat of the firm being used in connection with money laundering or terrorist financing.
+- 4.6 Senior management of most firms, whatever business they are in, manage the firm's affairs with regard to the risks inherent in the business environment and jurisdictions the firm operates in, those risks inherent in its business and the effectiveness of the controls it has put in place to manage these risks. - 4.7 To assist the overall objective to prevent money laundering, terrorist financing and proliferation financing, a risk-based approach: - recognises that the money laundering/terrorist financing/proliferation financing threat to firms varies across customers, jurisdictions, products and delivery channels; - allows management to differentiate between their customers in a way that matches the risk in their particular business; - allows senior management to apply its own approach to the firm's procedures, systems and controls, and arrangements in particular circumstances; and - helps to produce a more cost-effective system. - Regulation 33(7) 4.8 A firm therefore uses its assessment of the risks inherent in its business to inform its risk-based approach to the identification and verification of individual customers, which will in turn drive the level and extent of due diligence appropriate to that customer. - 4.9 No system of checks will detect and prevent all money laundering, terrorist financing and proliferation financing.
+A risk-based approach will, however, serve to balance the cost burden placed on individual firms and their customers with a realistic assessment of the threat of the firm being used in connection with money laundering, terrorist financing and proliferation financing.
 It focuses the effort where it is needed and will have most impact. - 4.10 The appropriate approach in any given case is ultimately a question of judgment by senior management, in the context of the risks they determine the firm faces.

-Risk assessment - identification and assessment of business risks
+Risk assessment - identification and assessment of business risks or geographical areas in which it operates, products, services, its transactions and delivery channels.

-Regulation 18(2)(b) 4.11 A firm is required to assess the risks inherent in its business, taking into account risk factors including those relating to its customers, countries or geographical areas in which it operates, products, services, its transactions and delivery channels.
+Regulation 18(2)(b) 4.11 A firm is required to assess the risks inherent in its business, taking into account risk factors including those relating to its customers, countries